Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 ## Die Hard

 Die Hard is an action movie from 1988.
 In this movie, there is a scene where are heroes need to solve a problem with two jugs in order to disable a bomb.
-The problem is to measure 4 gallons of water using 3 and 5 gallons jugs.
+The problem is to measure 4 gallons of water using 3 and 5-gallon jugs.

 For the plot, search: "Die Hard Jugs problem" on YouTube or simply click here 🙂.
 We will solve this problem using $TLA^+$.

 {{< youtube 2vdF6NASMiE >}}

 First, we need to write the behavior.
-Let values of $small$ and $big$ represent number of gallons in each jug.
+Let values of $small$ and $big$ represent a number of gallons in each jug.

 {{< math >}}